 As discussed in Section 3.1, 50% Reduction of Groundwater Storage, a Project-specific soil-moisture-based water balance was not performed for the Project site.
 Instead, a 1-year Project construction groundwater extraction volume of 112 acre-feet was compared to historical, ongoing, and future estimated groundwater extraction rates from the Jacumba Valley alluvial aquifer and updated estimates of groundwater in storage originally made by Roff and Franzone (1994) and Swenson (1981).
 The analysis evaluated whether the water demands for Project construction, ongoing groundwater extraction, and maximum non-potable extraction by JCSD maintain at least 50% groundwater in storage over the 2,060-acre Jacumba Valley alluvial aquifer.
 The analysis evaluated groundwater extraction of 112 acre-feet for Project construction, 8 afy for ongoing domestic and Jacumba Valley Ranch Water Company use, 119.5 afy for JCSD potable supply, and a maximum pumping capacity of 410 afy from JCSD non-potable wells.
 The total water demand of 649.5 acre-feet for these projects is 7.2% of the current estimated groundwater storage of the Jacumba Valley Alluvial aquifer.
 The analysis concluded that groundwater extraction for the Project and for ongoing and future water demands would maintain at least 50% groundwater in storage.

-Total groundwater extraction over the assumed lifetime of the Project was also analyzed.
-The total estimated Project groundwater extraction for the 40-year lifetime (542 acre-feet) of the Project is 6% of the current groundwater in storage.
+Total groundwater extraction over the assumed lifetime of the Project was also analyzed along with groundwater extraction from other users and reasonably foreseeable projects.
+The total estimated groundwater extraction for the 40-year lifetime (1,322 acre-feet) of the Project is 14.7% of the current groundwater in storage.
 Since the Project would not exceed the 50% reduction in groundwater storage threshold, and other cumulative groundwater demands would be met, groundwater impacts to storage would be less than significant.

 5.2 Well Interference